nayaba/pw-lesson-07/README.md

   default:
     console.log("Hmm, let's just stay inside.");
 }

+// If you run this code snippet you should see the below output in your console:
+// "Grab your sunglasses!"
 ```

 `break;` is like telling the plane, "Okay, you've landed, you can stop now."
 The `default` case is like saying, "If the weather is something weird, just default to staying indoors."